holsee/chroxy/README.md

-frameworks such as `Hound` and `Wallaby`, Chroxy aims to provide direct unfettered access to the underlying browser using the [Chrome Debug protocol](https://chromedevtools.github.io/devtools-protocol/) whilst enabling many 1000s of concurrent connections channeling these to an underlying chrome browser resource pool.
+frameworks such as `Hound` and `Wallaby`, Chroxy aims to provide direct unfettered access to the underlying browser using the [Chrome Debug protocol](https://chromedevtools.github.io/devtools-protocol/) whilst enabling many 1000s of concurrent connections channelling these to an underlying chrome browser resource pool.

 ### Elixir Supervision of Chrome OS Processes - Resiliency